ptsim/vecbackup/README.md

 * **This is an alpha release.**
 * **The backup file format is still subject to change.**
 * **Use at your own risk.**
 * Having said that, I have been using it for a few years **in conjunction** with other backup software.
+I regularly test recovering important data from the backups.

 ### Q: What do you use this for?
 * I use this to backup all my data, mostly consisting of terabytes of irreplaceable photos and videos.